2024-01-04 11:39:03

 The Russian strikes also aim to destroy the morale of Ukrainians, as has been happening since the beginning of the war in February 2022.

-She added to Agence France-Presse that the Russian President is also addressing the West to tell it that “the support provided to Ukraine only leads to prolonging the suffering of the population and making Ukraine a financial burden as the high-cost infrastructure may be bombed again and again.”
+She added to Agence France-Presse that the Russian President is also addressing the West to tell it that “the support provided to Ukraine only leads to prolonging the suffering of the population and making Ukraine a financial burden as the high-cost infrastructure may be bombed once more and once more.”

 Tatiana Stanovaya, founder of the R. Politek, which specializes in analyzing Russian politics, said that these attacks have a retaliatory dimension.

-She explained that after the Ukrainian strikes on Belgorod, Russia, which left 25 people dead on December 30, Vladimir Putin sent the following message: “Ukraine cannot attack us without bearing the consequences.”
+She explained that following the Ukrainian strikes on Belgorod, Russia, which left 25 people dead on December 30, Vladimir Putin sent the following message: “Ukraine cannot attack us without bearing the consequences.”

 In the face of this Russian campaign, Ukrainian Foreign Minister Dmytro Kuleba asked the West to accelerate the delivery to his country of “additional air defense systems, drones” and “missiles with a range of more than 300 kilometers.”